Gareth Owen (sound designer): Career

 Owen's creative ethos has been discussed at length in multiple interviews, however the most succinct summation of his design philosophy reads “The traditional music theatre sound for a long time was about pretending that sound didn’t exist.
 It was all about microphones hidden in the hair, the sound of the orchestra coming out of the orchestra pit and voices coming from the people onstage.
 A ‘good’ sound design was considered to be one you wouldn’t know was there.
 Today, people go to the movies, hear an orchestra swell around them and they feel it.
 They put in their AirPods and hear amazing sound, get in their car and hear 29 speakers, or spend $600 at Target on an amazing surround system for their front room—and yet we still go to a theatre and pretend like sound doesn’t exist!
 I realised, ‘No, the world’s moved on.
 I’m going to stop apologising for sound.’
 I made a conscious decision to take it in a completely different direction, which is a cinematic sound design - so I don’t really do shows that sound like traditional Broadway shows; that’s not really my thing.”
+"My job is to reproduce the performance as accurately as possible across the entire audience,” says Owen.
+“I cannot imagine anything more frustrating as a musician, or singer, composer, lyricist, or orchestrator, than to not feel like your work is being delivered to its maximum potential.”

 With regard to immersive audio, Owen says, "It’s not a new concept, but it is a new buzzword.
 We are theatre people, and we’ve been doing what I call immersive audio for decades: putting people in the middle of the sound; and finding ways of localising sound sources from the audience’s perspective.
 That is theatre sound design..."